 Legislation Addresses Recent ‘Dog Flipping’ Trend; Creates Third Degree Crime

-The bill (S332) was introduced in response to recent reports about the rise in a trend known as “dog flipping,” when dogs are stolen and then listed for sale online through such sites as Craigslist for a profit.
-The issue was featured in an ABC News segment, and has been covered by other news agencies.
+The bill (S332) was introduced in response to reports about the rise in a trend known as “dog flipping,” when dogs are stolen and then listed for sale online through such sites as Craigslist for a profit.
+The issue was featured in an ABC News segment, and has been covered by numerous other news agencies.

 “Losing a pet is devastating for the owner, not to mention the traumatic effect this has on the animals when they are taken away from their caregivers, and sometimes placed in dangerous and harmful situations,” said Senator Scutari (D-Middlesex, Somerset, Union).
 “Creating serious consequences for those who steal and then deal in stolen pets will hopefully deter individuals from committing these crimes and hold them accountable for their actions.”